MapleLeafMakers/Stealth_Bed_Front/README.md

 | Neopixel Mini Button          |    1 |
 | Rainbow Barf Logo LED         |    1 |

 **Note:** Only one LED Option is required.
 Either the Neopixel Mini Button, *or* the Rainbow Barf Logo LED

 # Printing

  - Use standard Voron print settings for all parts.
+ - Print the main_body stl for your printer.
  - use a clear filament for parts with the `[c]` prefix.
  - for Rainbow Barf, print `[c]_rainbow_barf_diffuser.stl` and `rainbow_barf_carrier.stl`
  - for Neopixel Mini Button print `[c]_neopixel_button_diffuser.stl` and `neopixel_button_carrier.stl`